forma-exacta/forma-video-player/README.md

 onTimedMetadata | function | Callback when the stream receives some metadata | null

 ###### back
+This function will be called by the [Back](#back) control when it is pressed.
+The function can do anything, but it is intended to transition your navigation state backwards.
+Useful for full screen players.
+If this prop is not provided, the Back button will not be displayed.

 ###### styles
+Define styles for the player, grouped by component name.
+See the [Styles](#styles) section for more details.

 ###### theme
+A convenient way to define styles for multiple components at once.
+See the [Themes](#themes) section for more details.

 ###### layout
+Override the default layout for the player.
+See the [Layout](#layout) section for more details.

 ## Layout
 ![Layout1](https://raw.githubusercontent.com/forma-exacta/forma-video-player/master/docs/layout1.png)